Central Virginia

 • 00:08:25

-So supervisor Pruitt, you know, I'm not an attorney, so okay.
+So Supervisor Pruitt, you know, I'm not an attorney, so.

 • 00:08:30

-And so, but sometimes public officials, particularly those that relate to money will have to have bonds or insurance because of their, because they're signing checks and financially responsible or to ensure that public funds are expended in the appropriate way.
+And so, but sometimes public officials, particularly those that relate to money will have to have bonds or insurance because they're signing checks and financially responsible or to ensure that public funds are expended in the appropriate way.

 • 00:08:47